locally made gift guide

 Down in the Funk Zone, The Shopkeepers is stocked with fashionable, ethically minded goods made for men, women, and home.
 Here you’ll find apparel from brands with California roots like Taylor Stitch and Etica, as well as the P.F.
 Candle line of home fragrance inspired by the Golden State.
 Loveworn is a partnership reborn between designer Jill Johnson and artist Wallace Piatt who have a long history together as purveyors of vintage threads.
 Hit the punk rock outpost to shop for vintage denim, customized jackets and screen-printed tees.
 And if you want to give the gift of original art without breaking the bank, check out the selection of posters featuring Piatt’s colorful paintings.

 Montecito-based Wendy Foster is a retail legend synonymous with Santa Barbara style—she’s been in business with her husband Pierre Lafond for more than 40 years and together their local empire encompasses six boutiques, a café and two wineries.
 Her four signature Wendy Foster women’s clothing boutiques are located in Montecito’s Upper Village, downtown and Los Olivos.
-The more youthful leaning Angel sits in the heart of Montecito’s main street.
+The more youthful leaning Angel sits in the heart of Montecito’s main street, Coast Village Road.
 And Upstairs at Pierre Lafond carries home décor, eclectic gifts and art along with a well-edited selection of children’s and men’s clothing.

 Another successful retail venture created by a dynamic husband and wife team, K. Frank brings an astute, sophisticated eye for modern style to their designer clothing selections for men and women.
 The brick-and-mortar boutique in Montecito is open for in-person shopping, but if you prefer to keep your distance, book a private shopping appointment or take advantage of complimentary shipping and delivery.

 Tokens of Love

 Find all sorts of tokens of love made locally at the long-running Santa Barbara Arts & Crafts Show along the waterfront.
 Every Sunday, nearly 200 Santa Barbara artisans showcase their creations on Cabrillo Boulevard between Stearns Wharf and Calle Ceasar Chavez.